TheBv/text2scene-object-dictionaries/README.md

 One can also grab the database dump from [here](https://github.com/TheBv/text2scene-object-dictionaries/releases/download/v0.1/neo4j.dump) and insert the database data that way

 ### Evaluation
-To evaluate the default object dictionary one can run `evaluate.py` with the csv files provided in the resources.
+To evaluate the predictive power of the default object dictionary one can run `evaluate.py` with the csv files provided in the resources.
 To generate their on csv files an example is provided below on how one could do so.